madelinegannon/SkeletonTracker/README.md

 ## Running the App

-If the app is already built, you can run it from the command line — passing the disired IP_ADDR and PORT as command line arguments:
+If the app is already built, you can just run it from the command line — passing the desired IP_ADDR and PORT as command line arguments:

 ```
 > cd bin/
 > ./SkeletonTracker.exe 127.0.0.1 12345
 ```

-**THIS STILL NEEDS TO BE TESTED WITH THE RECEIVER APP**
+**NOTE: THIS STILL NEEDS TO BE TESTED WITH THE RECEIVER APP**

 ### Calibrate the Sensor